qdmy/detectron2/MODEL_ZOO.md

 This file documents a large collection of baselines trained with detectron2 in Sep-Oct, 2019.
 All numbers were obtained on [Big Basin](https://engineering.fb.com/data-center-engineering/introducing-big-basin-our-next-generation-ai-hardware/) servers with 8 NVIDIA V100 GPUs & NVLink.
-The software in use were PyTorch 1.3, CUDA 9.2, cuDNN 7.4.2 or 7.6.3.
+The speed numbers are periodically updated with latest PyTorch/CUDA/cuDNN versions.
 You can access these models from code using [detectron2.model_zoo](https://detectron2.readthedocs.io/modules/model_zoo.html) APIs.

 In addition to these official baseline models, you can find more models in [projects/](projects/).

 #### How to Read the Tables
 * The "Name" column contains a link to the config file.
-Running `tools/train_net.py` with this config file and 8 GPUs will reproduce the model.
+Running `tools/train_net.py --num-gpus 8` with this config file will reproduce the model.
 * Training speed is averaged across the entire training.
   We keep updating the speed with latest version of detectron2/pytorch/etc., so they might be different from the `metrics` file.